icklers/platform-gitops-demo/docs/repository-management/03-cross-repo-coordination.md

 ### `infra-dev.yaml`

-This file tells ArgoCD to deploy the infrastructure claims for the `dev` environment.
+This file tells ArgoCD to deploy the infrastructure Composite Resources for the `dev` environment.

 ```yaml
 apiVersion: argoproj.io/v1alpha1